-Intrepid Museum to Reopen December 21December 15, 2012 - by CG News Desk
+Intrepid Museum to Reopen December 21December 15, 2012 - by City Guide News Desk

 The Intrepid Sea, Air & Space Museum announced it will officially reopen to the public on December 21, after completing extensive repairs to its power sources damaged by Hurricane Sandy.